akiru-brew/Wim-The-Viking/README.md

 ![Fermentation Graph](graph.png)

 ## Kegging
 The Kveik produces a massive krausen.
 Although some sunk during the cold crash, some was stubborn.
 A massive amount clung to the tilt hydrometer making it give wrong gravity readings.

-Although I could just carefully steer the siphon away from the clumps, I instead decided the use the hop spider as a filter with the syphon inside.
+I had to place the siphon carefully to avoid any yeastbergs.

 4 bottles were filled and the rest went in a keg.

 ## Tasting notes
+It tastes nice, strong, fruity.

+This confirms that a lot of the flavour profile comes from the yeast.
+Despite being the same recipe (apart from the yeast) as my previous Belgian triple, this does not have the Belgian flavour at ll.
+Instead it tastes slightly fruity, as the kveik yeast is known to cause.
+It's a nice beer, but not belgian.

 ![beer](beer.jpg)